 Variables Management

-Variables can store user characteristics such as language preferences and behavioral habits.
-Through variable management, AI agents can dynamically memorize user information and generate personalized responses.
+Variables store user characteristics such as language preferences and habits.
+Through variable management, an agent remembers user information dynamically and generates personalized responses.

-key-value pairs. - Assignment logic: The large language model automatically analyzes the semantics of user input, matches corresponding variables, and dynamically assigns values.
+key-valuepairs. - Assignment logic — the large language model analyzes the semantics of user input, matches the relevant variable, and assigns its value dynamically.

-- Application scenario: Declare variable usage in prompts.
-For example, change the response languages based on the user’s language preference.
+- Application scenario — declare a variable's use in the prompt.
+For example, change the response language based on the user's language preference.

-You can leverage system variables and user variables to address diverse business requirements.
-They differ in the following aspects:
+You can use system variables and user variables to meet different business needs.
+They differ as follows:

 | Type | Control | Data source | Read/write |